Value4AI/Awesome-LLM-in-Social-Science/README.md

   TL;DR:

+- **Large Language Model-Empowered Agents for Simulating Macroeconomic Activities**, 2023, [[paper]](https://arxiv.org/abs/2310.10436).

+  Key words:

+  TL;DR:

 ---

-Also see LLM as optimizers: https://github.com/AGI-Edgerunners/LLM-Optimizers-Papers
+You may also be interested in LLM as optimizers: https://github.com/AGI-Edgerunners/LLM-Optimizers-Papers